-I’ve been waxing for quite a while now.
-Trust me, I’ve tried a lot of things.
-I’ve waxed my bikini line, legs, arms and underarms.
-I’ve done it both before shower and after the shower.
 I know that it’s often a dilemma of whether you should get a shower before waxing or after waxing.
 Can you shower after waxing?
 Can you not?
-I‘ll try to answer this particular question and tell you what my experiences where.
+I‘ll try to answer this question based on my own experience.

 Can You Shower After Waxing?

 The answer is a YES and a NO. First of all, we should think about the reason why we even want to shower after waxing.
 Usually, it‘s due to the fact that we get sticky.

 In order to get rid of all of the leftover wax, you need to use oil.
 However, you then end up feeling oily and disgusting.
 That’s when you probably want to get that shower.

 I’ll try to point out a few good practices and routines when you’re removing hair with any method.
 First of all, it’s always recommended to take a warm shower before hair removal so that skin pores soften up (some sources refer to it as opening them up).